Kings is on a 48-acre campus in the urban setting of Wilkes-Barre, Pennsylvania.

-Kings has a thriving Association of Campus Events.
-In fact, more students participate in Association of Campus Events than any other on-campus activity.
+Kings has several thriving Association of Campus Events.
+In fact, more students participate in the Association of Campus Events than any other on-campus activity.

 Other popular student organizations at Kings include Student Government Association, Accounting Association, International/Multicultural Club and Biology Club.